Degenerations of Complex Dynamical Systems II: Analytic and Algebraic Stability: Analytically stable augmentations of vertex sets

 The next proposition is the ``No Wandering Domains'' result that was alluded to in the Introduction.
 Note that $f$ must be defined over the discretely valued subfield $\ell \subset k$.

-\begin{prop}[Benedetto] Let $f \in \ell(z)$ be a rational function of degree $d \geq 2$.
+\begin{prop}[Benedetto, {\cite[Thm.~5.1]{Benedetto_wandering_nontriv_reduction}}] Let $\ell$ be a discretely valued field and let $f \in \ell(z)$ be a rational function of degree $d \geq 2$.
 If $U$ is a wandering Fatou component, then $f^n(U)$ is a disk with periodic type~II boundary point for all $n \gg 0$.
 Moreover, if $U$ contains an element of $\PP^1(\ell)$, then the boundary point of $f^n(U)$ is $\ell$-split. \end{prop}

 The following result is a very powerful consequence of the hypothesis that $f$ is defined over a discretely valued subfield.
 (Compare Example~\ref{Ex: Tent map}.)

 \begin{prop} Let $f \in \ell(z)$ be a rational function of degree $d \geq 2$.
 Then every type~II point of the Julia set of $f$ is preperiodic. \end{prop}